FoxxMD/GPXtoHeatmap/README.md

   --input TEXT                    Specify an input folder.
 Defaults to `gpx` --filter [running|cycling|walking]
                                   Specify a filter type.
-Defaults to no filter --help                          Show this message and exit.
+Defaults to no filter --accuracy                      Number of decimal places to round lat/long to.
+Defaults to `4` Increasing accuracy increases amount of data that needs to load --average/--no-average          Averages all lat/long at accuracy N+1 to provide more accurate data with less data points.
+Defaults to `--average` --help                          Show this message and exit.
 ```